web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/user-log-in.md

 We are simply querying the session for the user name.
 If it's present, that means we have established it at login.

-Now is a great time to use easy-routes' "decorators".
+Now is a great time to use easy-routes' "decorators" (see the [Routing](/building-blocks/routing/) section).

 We can shorten the route to this: